The Uniform Limited Partnership Act has been adopted by all jurisdictions within the

 prior to the time when the limited partner became such, the business had been carried

 on under a name in which the imited partner's surname appeared.

 A limited partner whose name appears in a partnership name contrary to the provisions

 in item 4, is liable as a general partner to partnership creditors who extended credit

-to the partnership without actual knowledge that he is not a general partner.
-Refer
+to the partnership without actual knowledge that the limited partner is not a general

-cases involving this provision to ARC, Programs Operations and Systems for further
+partner.
+Refer cases involving this provision to ARC, Programs Operations and Systems